PyTemplate/python_package/README.md

 A release should consist of the following three steps from a clean, up to date, copy of the *main* branch:

-1. `make pre-release` - Commit the version number bump and create a new tag locally.
+1. `make pre-release increment={major/minor/patch}` - Commit the version number bump and create a new tag locally.
 The version number follows semantic versioning standards (major.minor.patch) and the tag is simply the version number prepended with a 'v'.

 2. `git push` - Update the *main* branch with only the changes from the version bump.
 Wait until the test and lint workflows have completed successfully before starting the build-and-release workflow.